Alinrev/manual_testing_portfolio/Final Project/README.md

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.
 # Functional specifications
 #### The text below describes the functional specifications of the PIM's module, for which the final project is performed upon.
-This core module maintains all relevant employee related information, including different types of personal information, detailed qualifications, work experience, job related information etc.
+This core module maintains all relevant employees related informations, including different types of personal informations, detailed qualifications, work experience, job related informations etc.
 The functionality of the PIM Module differs depending on the rights of the user.
 The HR can:
 * Configure optional/custom fields, data import from CSV, define reporting methods and termination